rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
 Clearly FP has a lot going on for it if you look at it from the empirical angle.

 Why did we settle on using empirical method in science?
 We do empirical not because we want to but because we have to.
 Empirical is the only way to study the unruly real world.
 Why did we settle on using empirical method in programming?
 IMO, there are 2 reasons: nondeterminism and code complexity.
 Whatever your opinion about FP vs code complexity is, you have to agree that FP is about controlling nondeterminism.
-Functional programming tries to separate out the predicable deterministic part (pure functions) and limit (even stratify) the unruly effectful parts.
-Functional programming tries to reduce the need for empirical.
-I think that is why it seems so empirically-friendly.
+Functional programming tries to separate out the predictable deterministic part (pure functions) and limit (even stratify) the unruly effectful parts.
+Functional programming tries to reduce the need for empirical the same way a proper empirical reduces variability.
+I think that this is why FP seems so empirically-friendly.

 Haskell is sometimes called _the best imperative PL_[^best_imperative].
 I propose that _FP could become the best empirical programming method_ (yeah, could I be a little biased).
 However, it is "could become" rather than "is".
 Empirical process benefits from good observability, e.g. decent debuggers, stack traces, rich amount of error information...
 This is an area where FP could improve in general (and Haskell could improve in particular)[^logger].